automata-network/automata-dcap-attestation/solana/automata-dcap-framework/README.md

 ## Detailed: Quote Verification Flow

-> ℹ️ **NOTE:**
+> [!NOTE]
 >
-> This is a simplified sequence diagram showing the Automata Solana Onchain PCCS program as a single entity.
+> This is a simplified sequence diagram showing the Automata Onchain PCCS Solana program as a single entity.
 In reality, the PCCS program derives corresponding PDAs to store collaterals for each DAO (Data Access Object), e.g. an FMSPC TCB PDA representing FMSPC TCB DAO and etc...
->

 ```mermaid
 sequenceDiagram